 - Don’t make a crowd in a closed space

-- Everyone is responsible for the amount of people in a meeting room
+- Everyone is responsible for a safe amount of people in a meeting room

 - Limit the use of shared office supplies and clean them after use

 - Use the small kitchen as less as possible